On the parameterized complexity of Compact Set Packing: Introduction

-As far as we know, there are no results showing \wone-hardness \cpsp, and hence the corresponding dichotomy (Theorem~\ref{thm:dich}).
-A key contribution of this paper is to show such result for \cpsp.
-Additionally, our \wone-hardness holds even when $|\uset| = r \cdot \Theta(\log |S|)$.
-On the way, we also show an almost tight ETH-hardness result (up-to $\log r$ factor) for \cpsp, with tight (up-to $\log r$ factor) universe size of $|\uset|= r\cdot \Theta(\log |\ssset|)$.
+\paragraph{\textbf{Our Contribution.}} As far as we know, there are no results showing \wone-hardness of \cpsp, and hence the corresponding dichotomy (Theorem~\ref{thm:dich}).
+The key contribution of this paper is to show the hardness result for \cpsp.
+On the way, we also show an ETH-based almost tight running time lower bound for \cpsp, with tight (up-to $\log r$ factor) universe size $|\uset|= r\cdot \Theta(\log |\ssset|)$.
 Interestingly, we show both of these results with a single \fpt reduction.
-In addition, our framework can easily be extended to improve the hardness result of \cecp and \crvs.
+In addition, we extend our framework to improve the running time lower bounds for \crvs.